Tourists can search for tours, message guides for details, and pay for tours.

-An app that connects travelers to Georgia with locals for guided tours
+An application that connects travelers to Georgia with locals for guided tours

 How Expago decided to enhance the travel experience